TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.3-vsphere-cluster/_index.md

 Time from now to when the upper confidence interval of Long Term Forecast intersects/crosses Usable Capacity.
 If no intersection is seen, then the value is set to 366 days

 ##### Cluster Demand
 Cluster CPU Demand contain only limits, Memory utilization contains limits and reservations.
-CPU Reservation is excluded as it’s on demand.
+CPU Reservation is excluded as it's on demand.

 ##### ESXi CPU overhead